-Schema Version Verification and Validation
+Schema Version Verification

-Hive records the schema version in the metastore database and verifies that the metastore schema version is compatible with the Hive binaries that are going to access the metastore.
-The Hive configuration properties that implicitly create or alter the existing schema are disabled by default.
-Consequently, Hive does not attempt to change the metastore schema implicitly.
-When you execute a Hive query against a metastore where the schema is not initialized or the schema is old, it fails to access the metastore and an entry similar to the following example appears in the error log:
+Hive now records the schema version in the metastore database and verifies that the metastore schema version is compatible with the Hive binaries that are going to access the metastore.
+The Hive properties to implicitly create or alter the existing schema are disabled by default.
+Hence, Hive will not attempt to change the metastore schema implicitly.
+When you execute a Hive query against an old schema, it will fail to access the metastore displaying an error message as follows: